tidev/titanium-docs/docs/api/titanium/network/httpclient.md

 Starting with Release 3.6.0, you can set the TLS version for the Android and iOS platforms.
 Prior to Release 3.6.0, you can only set the TLS version for iOS.

+### Caching Data

+You can also use the HTTP client API to cache image, response data or related.
+A convenient way to do so is by setting the <Titanium.Network.HTTPClient.file> property to a path or target file, which will be populated with the response data in a successful case (e.g. in the `onload` callback).
+For more complex use cases, make sure to check [To.ImageCache](https://github.com/Topener/To.ImageCache/) which also supports expire-handling and extended cache control.

 ### Android Platform Implementation Notes